Jen0821/Distributed-GameOfLife/README.md

 | **Engine (Remote Server)** | Deployed on **AWS nodes**.
 Receives RPC requests via **`RunServer`**, holds the core GOL calculation logic (`DoWork`), and returns the results. | Go, RPC Server/Client, Goroutines |
 | **GOL Worker (Compute Logic)** | The calculation logic within the Engine.
 It calculates the GOL logic for its assigned board **slice (shard)** using **Goroutines** for internal parallelism. | Go, Goroutines (internal parallelism) |

 > **Note on Broker Role:** In the current implementation, the **Local Controller** handles the scheduling and result aggregation roles.
-A dedicated Broker component for managing worker pools and fault tolerance was part of the original design but is functionally handled by the Controller.
+A dedicated Broker component for managing worker pools and fault tolerance was part of the original design, but is functionally handled by the Controller.

 ## 🌟 Key Features & Implementation Highlights